improbable-andreaskrugersen/spatialstein3d-docs/chapter2.md

     ]
 }
 ```

+The content of the `arguments` field is passed to another invocation of the `spatial` CLI, so whenever you specify a build step with a `command` field, you could also execute that step manually by calling `spatial` with these arguments.

 So let's replace our `Dummy` step above with this new content and then run `spatial codegen`. *(Note that we added those dummy steps so that we can actually run `spatial` now.
 Otherwise the CLI would complain that there are no steps defined for some of the tasks).*